terra-money/classic-core/docs/guide/validators.md

 # Notes on validators

-{% hint style="info" %}
-    Information on how to join the current testnet \(`genesis.json` file and seeds\) is held [in our `networks` repo](https://github.com/terra-project/networks).
+Information on how to join the current testnet (`genesis.json` file and seeds) is held in our "networks" [repo](https://github.com/terra-project/networks).
 Please check there if you are looking to join our latest testnet.

+{% hint style="warning" %}
+This documentation is only intended for validators of the **Soju public testnet** and the **Columbus public mainnet**.
 {% endhint %}

-**Note**: This documentation is only intended for validators of the **Soju public testnet** and the **Columbus public mainnet**

 Before setting up your validator node, make sure you've already gone through the [Full Node Setup](join-network.md) guide.

 ## What is a Validator?

 [Validators](../features/overview/) are responsible for committing new blocks to the blockchain through voting.
 To make sure validators remain loyal to the network, the Terra Protocol requires a "security deposit" of Luna tokens to be staked while the validators are active.
-A validator's stake is slashed if they become unavailable or sign multiple blocks at the same height.
+A validator's stake is slashed if they become unavailable or sign blocks at the same height.

 Users looking to operate a Terra validator, or are simply looking to learn more should study up on the correct [security model](../features/overview/security.md), study [robust network topologies](../features/overview/validator-faq.md#how-can-validators-protect-themselves-from-denial-of-service-attacks), and familiarize themselves with Tendermint and [general information](../features/overview/).